Diamondbacks vs. Phillies Player Props Betting Odds

 Walker Stats

-- Christian Walker has 44 hits with 10 doubles, 11 home runs, 15 walks and 34 RBI.
-He's also stolen one base.
+- Christian Walker has recorded 44 hits with 10 doubles, 11 home runs and 16 walks.
+He has driven in 34 runs with one stolen base.

 Walker Recent Games